 Hi!
 I’m a garden writer based in Somerset, in the glorious countryside of the south-west of England.

-I still have to pinch myself when I write that, actually, as it didn’t start out that way at all.
+It didn’t start out that way at all.
 One day, more years ago now than I care to remember, I began growing a few peas and beans in the back garden, just to see if I could and as an antidote to a high-stress London life.
 I still remember my first harvest and the realisation that I could feed myself and my family with food far better than anything I could buy in the shops, and all through a hobby I’d already enjoyed for years.
 I couldn’t get enough of it.